Born In: Los Angeles, California, United States

-Leonardo Dicaprio won an Academy Award for the best actor in 2016 for the movie, The Revenant.
+Leonardo DiCaprio won the Academy Award for Best Actor in 2016 for the movie The Revenant.

-He underwent a severe facial injury in the year 2005 when a model Aretha Wilson, hit him with a broken bottle.
+He incurred a severe facial injury in the year 2005 when a model named Aretha Wilson hit him with a broken bottle.

-He was also in a relationship with the actress Blake Lively in the year 2011.
+He was also in a relationship with actress Blake Lively in the year 2011.